 Last night Judy Garland was given a call for this morning, by the assistant: 8:00 in makeup; 10:10 ready on set.
 She told him she wouldn’t be in until 8:30 as she didn’t need more than an hour and a half for makeup.
 This morning she arrived at the studio at 9:25, onstage at 10:50, went into her dressing room and didn’t come on the set until 11:25.
 The company was dismissed at 6:12 p.m.

 Listen to the existing prerecording of this song here:

 Listen to the “pick-up” here:

-January 12, 1947: Jay Scott’s photo column “Candidly, This Is Hollywood” feature this photo of Judy with Margaret O’Brien, Red Skelton, and husband Vincente Minnelli, at a premiere although I don’t know which premiere it was.
-It certainly wasn’t the premiere of Till The Clouds Roll By (of which there are several photos) due to the different outfit Judy’s wearing, although it’s the right time period.
+January 12, 1947: Jay Scott’s photo column “Candidly, This Is Hollywood” features this photo of Judy with Margaret O’Brien, Red Skelton, and her husband Vincente Minnelli, at a premiere although I don’t know which premiere it was.
+It certainly wasn’t the premiere of Till The Clouds Roll By (of which there are several photos) due to the different outfits Judy’s wearing, although it’s the right time period.
 Included above is a second photo from the same event, with Esther Williams chatting with Judy.

 January 12, 1951: Judy provided emcee services for the special radio program “Hollywood Party” (also known as the “Hollywood Testimonial Dinner”) paying tribute to Senator Dudley J. LeBlanc.

-Some photos provided by Kim Lundgreen.
+Some photos were provided by Kim Lundgreen.
 Thanks, Kim!